Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: The model

 where $v_0$ and $x_0$ are the vacuum expectation values (VEVs) of the SM Higgs and singlet Higgs, respectively.
 Therefore, the fields $h$ and $s$ are naturally the fluctuations around the VEVs.
 Diagonalizing the mass matrix as follows gives the mass eigenstates:

 The mixing angle $\theta$ can be written in terms of the parameters in the Lagrangian (\ref{sfcdm}).
-The maximal mixing occurs at $\theta=\pi/4$, so that we can think $h_1$ as the SM Higgs-like scalar, and $h_2$ as the singlet-like one.
-After symmetry breaking, the mass of the singlet fermion becomes $m_\psi=m_{\psi_0}+ g_Sx_0$, which is an independent parameter in the model.
+The maximal mixing occurs at $\theta=\pi/4$, so that we can think of $h_1$ as the SM Higgs-like scalar, and $h_2$ as the singlet-like one. { The mixing affects the SM-like Higgs couplings to both fermions and gauge bosons in an identical fashion (but suppressed by the factor $\sin\theta$) and all SM couplings are suppressed by the factor $\cos\theta$.
+In addition, $\sin\theta$ has to be small enough to maintain the dominantly doublet nature of $h$.} After symmetry breaking, the mass of the singlet fermion becomes $m_\psi=m_{\psi_0}+ g_sx_0$, which is an independent parameter in the model.
 The VEV of our singlet Higgs, $x_0$, is completely determined by minimization of the total potential.
-The SM Higgs mass is fixed to 125.01 GeV according to the 2012 ATLAS \cite{atlas} and CMS \cite{cms} reports.
-Therefore, we encounter seven independent parameters, in addition to the SM ones, in this model: $m_\psi$, $g_S$, second Higgs mass $m_{h_2}$, $\lambda_1$, $\lambda_2$, $\lambda_3$, $\lambda_4$.
+The SM Higgs mass is fixed to {125.09} GeV according to the 2012 ATLAS \cite{atlas} and CMS \cite{cms} reports.
+Therefore, we encounter eight independent parameters, in addition to the SM ones, in this model: singlet fermion mass $m_\psi$, second Higgs mass $m_{h_2}$, coupling constants $g_s, \lambda_1$, $\lambda_2$, $\lambda_3$, $\lambda_4$ and Higgs mixing angle $\theta$ .